Virginians in the Continental Army

 Source: National Park Service, Guilford Courthouse National Military Park, Virginia Militia in the Second Line

 The Continental Army was organized by state; the Virginia troops were in the Virginia Line.
-Almost all Virginians serving in the Continental Army were captured in the disastrous surrender by General Benjamin Lincoln of over 5,000 men in the Continental Army and militia at Charleston, South Carolina in 1780.
+Almost all Virginians serving in the Continental Army in 1780 were captured in the disastrous surrender by General Benjamin Lincoln of over 5,000 men in the Continental Army and militia at Charles Town (later Charleston), South Carolina.

 ...if you were a Virginian Continental in the service in 1780 you were more than likely captured at Charleston, and if you missed that you probably died at Waxhaws with Buford or at Camden with Porterfield